 Papers reporting results on the VQA v2.0 dataset should --

-We are pleased to announce the Visual Question Answering (VQA) Challenge 2017.
+We are pleased to announce the Visual Question Answering (VQA) Challenge 2018.
 Given an image and a natural language question about the image, the task is to provide an accurate natural language answer.
-Visual questions selectively target different areas of an image, including background details and underlying context.

 The VQA v2.0 train, validation and test sets, containing more than 250K images and 1.1M questions, are available on the download page.
 All questions are annotated with 10 concise, open-ended answers each.
 Annotations on the training and validation sets are publicly available.

-VQA Challenge 2017 is the second edition of the VQA Challenge.
-VQA Challenge 2016 was organized last year, and the results were announced at VQA Challenge Workshop, CVPR 2016.
-More details about VQA Challenge 2016 can be found here.
+VQA Challenge 2018 is the third edition of the VQA Challenge.
+Previous two versions of the VQA Challenge were organized in past two years, and the results were announced at VQA Challenge Workshop in CVPR 2017 and CVPR 2016.
+More details about past challenges can be found here: VQA Challenge 2017 and VQA Challenge 2016.

 Answers to some common questions about the challenge can be found in the FAQ section.